Need to schedule a feral hog interview?

 - It is legal to shoot or trap feral hogs, day or night, on privately-owned land.

-- It is illegal to possess, sell, transport, or release hogs into the wild other than to a terminal facility approved by the Arkansas Livestock and Poultry Commission.
+- It is illegal to possess, sell, transport, or release hogs.

-For information about legal aspects of hunting and trapping feral hogs, contact the Arkansas Game and Fish Commission or USDA Wildlife Services at 870-673-1121, or read the fact sheet Laws and Regulations Governing Feral Hogs in Arkansas.
+For details about feral hog laws, contact the Arkansas Game and Fish Commission or read the fact sheet Laws and Regulations Governing Feral Hogs in Arkansas.